Emil Schult: Biography

 After studying Sinology in Münster, Schult joined the Academy of Art in Düsseldorf in 1969 to study Fine Arts in the printmaking class of Dieter Roth, and later in the painting classes of Joseph Beuys and Gerhard Richter.
 In 1973, he finished his studies with the title of 'Meisterschüler' of Gerhard Richter.
 Both Joseph Beuys and Dieter Roth, as well as Roth's partner Dorothy Iannone, remained important for Schult's artistic development.
 In 1969, Schult lived in Reykjavik at Roth's studio-home.

-Schult has developed a vast body of work beginning with prints, drawings and artist's books that encompass philosophical writings, poems, comics, collages and drawings.
+Schult has developed a vast body of work beginning with prints, drawings, and artist's books that include philosophical writings, poems, comics, and collages.
 Early on he included film in his repertoire as well as painting – later on he only worked with reverse glass painting.

 From 1970 to 1974, Schult collaborated with the Free International University, founded by Joseph Beuys.
 From 1973 to 1975 he also worked as an art teacher at a grammar school in Düsseldorf, then as a lecturer at the former college of education in Münster.
 Schult published books on art didactics.

 In 1972, Schult started an artistic collaboration with Kraftwerk founders Ralf Hütter and Florian Schneider.
 As artist friends they created the "musicomix" poster for the album Ralf and Florian, further artwork for Autobahn and Radioactivity, and additional graphics.
 During the subsequent years of their collaboration, they also wrote lyrics and sound poetry for the albums Autobahn and Radioactivity, as well as the single "The Model", which was a number 1 hit in the UK, coupled with "Computer Love", which Schult also co-wrote.
 In addition, he collaborated with the band on the writing of their 1981 singles "Pocket Calculator" and "Computer World".

 In 1979, he deepened his studies of Computer Music at the Stanford Artificial Intelligence Laboratory, Stanford University, CA, USA.
-Since the mid-1980s, Schult has also worked with video and computer animated images.
+Since the mid-1980s, Schult has also worked with video and computer-animated images.